What do Firms Gain from Patenting? The Case of the Global ICT Industry: Related literature

-Eventually, we relate our study to recent efforts devoted to studying the endogenous decision of patenting.
-For our instrumental variable strategy, we take inspiration from the work by \citet{farre2020patent}, who provide evidence on the value of patents to startups.
-As in that case, we leverage on information coming from country patent offices, given the propensity to grant patents out of total applications.
-In our case, the exogenous variation comes from applicant firms that operate in industries different from the ICT industry, although they could apply for grants in the same ICT technology in the same year.
-For an alternative identification strategy adopting information at the patent offices, see also the work by \cite{Kline_etal_2019}, whose aim is to identify patents that are \textit{ex-ante} valuable using the information on both accepted and rejected patent applications.\\

-More controversial is the relationship between patenting and productivity, which is not robust to reverse causality in our study.
+More controversial is the relationship between patenting and productivity, which is never robust to reverse causality in our study.
 In the US, \cite{balasubramanian2011happens} find only a weak significance of the nexus after using data similar to ours matched at the firm-patent level.
 Unfortunately, we can only loosely relate to previous studies because we cannot retrieve similar indicators of R\&D expenses \citep{griffith2006innovation, mairesse2009innovation, mohnen2013innovation, crespi2012innovation}.
-It remains true that productivity correlates with a higher number of patents, but these correlations fade away after we control for the direction of causality.
 Eventually, we could recall the work by \cite{bloom2002patents}, who find that patents could have a significant impact on firm-level productivity only in the longer run, once inventions are incorporated into the production processes and efforts have been made to promote new products or production processes.
 Yet, from our viewpoint, the empirical evidence provided by \cite{bloom2002patents} is not entirely convincing.
 We argue that the authors test their hypotheses on a highly self-selected sample of only about $200$ firms that can stay quoted at the stock exchange throughout the entire period of analyses, thus not representative of the underlying business population that would include smaller and medium-sized firms.

 In conclusion, please note that we always make our analyses robust to different definitions of the corporate perimeter, thus encompassing patents that are either granted to parent companies or their subsidiaries.
 In this way, we can control for optimal strategies by multinational enterprises that can, for example, locate part of their R\&D activities in countries where IPR regimes are more favourable or where taxation is relatively lower \cite{skeie2017innovation} on R\&D activities.
 It is the case of IPR regimes where patent boxes are allowed; thus, revenues from granted patents are exempted from taxes to benefit from higher profits from international activities \citep{bosenberg2017rnd, alstadsaeter2018patent, davies2020patent}.
 In general, there is ample evidence that domestic and multinational enterprises in any sector can also take advantage of technology developed across different geographic regions, thus exploiting local subsidiaries for reverse knowledge transfer \citep{driffield2016reverse}.
 Therefore, an exclusive focus on parent companies would neglect an essential share of companies' innovation efforts.